xlwings/xlwings/docs/officejs_addins.rst

 Before anything else, we need to load ``office.js`` and ``xlwings.min.js`` in the ``head`` of the HTML file.
 While ``office.js`` is giving us access to the Excel JavaScript API, ``xlwings.min.js`` will make the ``runPython`` function available.

 For ``xlwings.min.js``, make sure to adjust the version number after the ``@`` sign to match the version of the xlwings Python package you're using on the backend.
-In the sample repo, this would have to correspond to the version of xlwings defined in ``requirements.txt``.
+In the quickstart repo, this would have to correspond to the version of xlwings defined in ``requirements.txt``.

-While ``xlwings.js`` is not available via npm package manager at the moment, you could also download the file and its corresponding ``map`` file (by adding ``.map`` to the URL).
+While ``xlwings.min.js`` is not available via npm package manager at the moment, you could also download the file and its corresponding ``map`` file (by adding ``.map`` to the URL).
 Then refer to the file path of ``xlwings.min.js`` instead of using the URL of the CDN.

 Note, however, that ``office.js`` requires you to use the CDN version in case you want to distribute the add-in publicly via the add-in store.